Key Takeaways

 Divorce from Bed and Board: An Option in New Jersey Divorce

 If you’re in New Jersey and contemplating separation but are not yet ready for a full-blown divorce, you may find “divorce from bed and board” to be a valuable legal remedy.
-At Petrelli Previtera, LLC, we work closely with a diverse range of clients, providing a wide array of solutions and options.
+At Petrelli Previtera, LLC, we work closely with a diverse range of clients, providing various solutions and options.
 One such tool available in NJ is the option for a divorce “from bed to board”.
 We are here to shed light on this often-overlooked alternative and guide you through the intricacies of this process.

 What is “Divorce from Bed and Board”?